s3igo/docker-gcc/README.md

 # docker-gcc

-Dockerfile for development with gcc, intended for development in c and c++
+Dockerfile for development with gcc, intended for development in C and C++

 ## Description